danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 upon to generate further elements.
 The generator becomes voided after the final argument is voided.

-#### `stringFromGenerator(generator) <> list`

-Takes a generator which must yield only strings, and collects all of its generated results, in generated order, into a single concatenated string.

 #### `tokenGenerator(generator) <> generator`

 Filter generator that produces a sequence of type-only derived values